r-ventura/Constrained-Optimization-Project-with-SVM-in-AMPL/README.md

-Here's a README and description for your report file, following the style of your provided example:

 ## 📐 Constrained Optimization: Support Vector Classifier in AMPL

 Implementation and validation of primal and dual quadratic formulations for Support Vector Classifiers (SVC) using AMPL, including an alternative implementation with an RBF kernel.